GodwinAblao/WD-seatwork3/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
+- Hover Effect
+- Active Effect
-- Parallax transition
+- Not Effect
-- Transactional
+- Popup Effect

 ### Technology
 <!-- TODO: List of Technology Used -->